Home » Departments » Health » Services » Refugee Health

 All refugees coming to the US should have a comprehensive health screening within 90 days of their arrival.
 Within two weeks of arrival all refugees who are resettling in Manchester are seen at the Manchester Health Department for an initial assessment by a community health nurse.
 The Manchester Health Department's Refugee Health Program includes the following components:

-Initial Health Assessment and Tuberculin Skin Testing
+Initial Health Assessment and Tuberculosis Testing

 A community health nurse conducts a preliminary health screening and screens for tuberculosis.
 New arrivals who have positive TB tests receive further testing and follow-up.
 If medication is indicated, community health nurses collaborate closely with the new arrival and her/his health care provider.